-What are the main contra-indications to partial knee replacement surgery?
+What are the main contra-indications to Robotic Partial Knee Replacement Surgery?

 Inflammatory arthritis such as rheumatoid arthritis is not a good indication for partial knee replacement because the entire joint lining is involved in this disease process, not just one or two compartments.
 Having a prior joint infection is a contraindication to a joint replacement.
 If the entire knee joint hurts, this is not a good indication for partial knee replacement, this is more of the indication for total knee replacement.
 If the knee deformity (angle of the knee) is too severe, or if the knee has poor motion, this is not commonly a good indication for partial knee replacement.

-What are the symptoms of someone who needs total knee replacement surgery?
+What are the symptoms of someone who needs Partial Robotic Knee Replacement Surgery?

 • Pain that is located all around the knee, not on just one side or under the knee cap alone